matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 Sets the maximum depth level to at least a certain value.

 If the current value is
-greater than the supplied level, the maximum nesting level is not changed.
+greater than `$atLeastLevel`, the maximum nesting level is not changed.

 The maximum depth level determines the maximum number of subtable levels in the DataTable tree.
 For example, if it is set to `2`, this DataTable is allowed to